bikashpoudel/zf2errorhandler/readme.md

 </html>
 ```

 And thats it.. you now have a fully working error handler that logs the errors to either the file of your choice or to you email.
-Db formatter will follow up in newer versions!
+Db formatter will follow up in newer versions!!